NCAR/DART/models/clm/tutorial/README.rst

 exception of ``input.nml`` which is located at ``DART/models/clm/work/``.

-You will be asked to locate, edit, and execute these scripts during the tutorial and are they are critical to customizing the assimilation run.
+You will be asked to locate, edit, and execute these scripts during the tutorial and they are critical to customizing the assimilation run.
 Given their importance, we introduce them right away.

 For additional description of the CLM5-DART scripts and concepts please